kwrtz/autohotkey-german-programmer-layer/README.md

 Both scripts are adapted to German keyboards.
 But they can easily adapted to other keboards or your own needs.

-The following layer can be activated be holding Caps Lock or # down.
+The following layer can be activated by holding Caps Lock or # down.
 The normal functionality of Caps Lock and the  key is deactivated!

 ![](images/layer-for-special-characters.png)